 Author: Walter Isaacson

-The biography of Steve Jobs was not only a sales hit, but a mega-bestseller.
-It is based on a huge number of conversations with the creator of Apple himself, along with his relatives, friends and enemies, well-wishers, and competitors.
+The biography of Steve Jobs was not only a sales hit but a mega-bestseller.
+It is based on many conversations with the creator of Apple himself, along with his relatives, friends and enemies, well-wishers, and competitors.
 The life story of Steve Jobs is exciting and instructive, surprising, and more importantly, it inspires and makes you think, adapt, and fight.

-Disconnected from print media, young entrepreneurs often look for answers in literature and audio books to the burning question: “How can you start a business from scratch?” – And they do so in vain.
-Business ideas, tips, doctrines, methodologies, as well as real success stories are often more effective than long, expensive courses that promise to reveal global economic secrets.
+Disconnected from print media, young entrepreneurs often look for answers in literature and audiobooks to the burning question: “How can you start a business from scratch?” – And they do so in vain.
+However, business ideas, tips, doctrines, methodologies, and real success stories are often more effective than long, expensive courses that promise to reveal global economic secrets.

 Book: The Lean Startup

 Author: Eric Ries